 Minors:

 Computer users ten (10) years and younger must be accompanied by an adult.
 The child may not be left alone at the computers or at the library.
-Parents are encouraged to supervise their children’s Internet sessions.
+Parents are asked to supervise their children’s Internet sessions.

 Internet Access and Safety Policies

-The principle role of the Paige Memorial Library is to ensure the availability of information and materials for independent, self-directed learning.
+The principal role of the Paige Memorial Library is to ensure the availability of information and materials for independent, self-directed learning.
 We believe that the Internet is an excellent resource for this, provided that it is used consciously, safely, and ethically.

 Acceptable Use